Package leaflet: Information for the user

 - there are sudden changes in your menstrual periods (for example, if you have little or no menstrual bleeding, and then you start having persistent bleeding or pain, or you start bleeding heavily), which may be a sign of Jaydess not being in the correct position or expelled.

 Use of sanitary pads is recommended.
 If tampons or menstrual cups are used, you should change them with care so as not to pull the threads of Jaydess.
+If you think you may have pulled Jaydess out of place (see list above for possible signs), avoid intercourse or use a barrier contraceptive (such as condoms), and contact your healthcare professional.

 Some women using hormonal contraceptives including Jaydess have reported depression or depressed mood.
 Depression can be serious and may sometimes lead to suicidal thoughts.
 If you experience mood changes and depressive symptoms contact your doctor for further medical advice as soon as possible.